-Salzburg, Austria- Reach Salzburg from Vienna in 2-hours by train.
-Salzburg boarders Germany and has captivating views of the Eastern Alps.
-If interested in doing some site seeing in Salzburg, you can book your trip quickly right here\.
+Salzburg, Austria- Reach Salzburg from Vienna in 2 hours by train.
+Salzburg borders Germany and has captivating views of the Eastern Alps.
+If interested in doing some site seeing in Salzburg, you can book your trip quickly right here.

-Tickets can be purchased the day of at Wien’s train station.
-Trains are departing frequently which makes it easy to squeeze in another city during your trip in Vienna.
+Tickets can be purchased on the day off at Wien’s train station.
+Trains are departing frequently which makes it easy to squeeze in another city during your trip to Vienna.

 1| Have Breakfast At Cafe Central

 Cafe Central is lavishly decorated on the inside with enormous columns, gold accents, and arched ceilings.
-This cafe is the epitome of European places to hang out.
+This cafe is the epitome of European place to hang out.

 If arriving for breakfast wake yourself up by starting with an authentic Viennese coffee.
-For breakfast I ordered the delicious smoked salmon is paired with scrambled eggs and brown bread.
+For breakfast, I ordered the delicious smoked salmon paired with scrambled eggs and brown bread.